Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Introduction

 Bregman divergences possess a rich geometric structure but are not metrics in general, and are not even symmetric in most cases!
 While the geometry of Bregman divergences has been studied from a combinatorial perspective and for clustering, there have been no algorithms with provable guarantees for the fundamental problem of nearest-neighbor search.
 This is in contrast with extensive \emph{empirical} study of Bregman-based near-neighbor search\cite{caytonpaper,vptrees,tailoredbregmannn,spellmanvemuri,bregsearch}.

-In this paper we present the first provably approximate nearest-neighbor (ANN) algorithms for Bregman divergences.
+In this paper we present the first provably approximate nearest-neighbor (ANN) algorithms for a broad sub-class of Bregman divergences, with an assumption of restricted domain.
 Our first algorithm processes queries in $O(\log^d n)$ time using $O(n \log^d n)$ space and only uses general properties of the underlying distance function (which includes Bregman divergences as a special case).
 The second algorithm processes queries in $O(\log n)$ time using $O(n)$ space and exploits structural constants associated specifically with Bregman divergences.
 An interesting feature of our algorithms is that they extend the ``ring-tree + quad-tree'' paradigm for ANN searching beyond Euclidean distances and metrics of bounded doubling dimension to distances that might not even be symmetric or satisfy a triangle inequality.